mengfanwu96/Headerfiles/README.md

     - Use the imperative mood in the subject line
     - Wrap the body at 72 characters
     - Use the body to explain what and why vs. how
-4. When you find an error please make an [issue](https://docs.gitlab.com/ee/user/project/issues/) assigned to `muellegi`, describing the problem you found.
+4. When you find an error (content or environment) please make an [issue](https://docs.gitlab.com/ee/user/project/issues/) assigned to `muellegi`, describing the problem you found.

 # Getting started